bazbt3/hyde/thememonday.md

 [x] The call to vote: [here.](http://bazbt3.github.io/2016/01/04/thememonday-call/)

-[…] The people's suggestions , ongoing here:
+[…] The people's suggestions, ongoing here:

 * \#RandomMonday - @cn
 * \#OfficeMonday - @blumenkraft
 * \#HappierMondays - @mcdemarco
+* \#ComicsMonday - @cano
+* \#StarWarsMonday - @ronnie

+Before it gets unwieldy for the vote, should we cap the list at a predetermined number??
+Let me know!
+In any event, @polls tops out at 10 entries.

 [ ] The vote: here.